Fertility Awareness-Based Methods of Family Planning

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

-Fallopian Tube: One of two tubes through which an egg travels from the ovary to the uterus.
+Fallopian Tube: Tube through which an egg travels from the ovary to the uterus.

-Symptothermal Method: A fertility awareness method that uses temperature and other signs and symptoms of ovulation to predict the fertile period in a woman’s menstrual cycle.
+Symptothermal Method: A fertility awareness method used to predict when a woman might be fertile.
+The method uses body temperature and other signs and symptoms of ovulation.